-When it comes to gardens structures, creating structure is possible if you can understand and apply the basic rules for staying organized and efficient—thus my intentional play on the word “structure.”
+When it comes to gardens structures, creating structure is possible if you can understand and apply the basic rules for staying organized and efficient — thus my intentional play on the word “structure.”

-Years ago when I built my then-garage I did what most people do with any open space: I filled it with junk.
+Years ago when I built my then garage, I did what most people do with any open space: I filled it with junk.
 Boxes from the attic, old paint cans, undesirable furniture, and let’s not forget all those extra gardening tools and that dusty treadmill.
 Junk, junk, and more junk…and this was to be my garage?
-I had no room to use the space and I avoided the need to ever go in there.
+I had no room to use the space, and I avoided the need to ever go in there.

-Today this space offers many ways to enjoy it: as a location for filming and photo shoots, as a work station to create fabulous floral arrangements and craft projects, and even the perfect backdrop for a walk-in bar for my garden parties.
+Today this space offers many ways to enjoy it: as a location for filming and photo shoots, as a workstation to create fabulous floral arrangements and craft projects and even the perfect backdrop for a walk-in bar for my garden parties.

 Then came time to turn my attention to my “Mar” shed, housing my gritty garden tools, trash and recycling bins.
 Here I can keep my gardening and home essentials hidden from the public and perfectly tucked away.
-And in true Mar fashion, this space has purpose but also high function and style.
+And in true Mar fashion, this space has a purpose but also high function and style.
 Don’t let its stylish look fool you, as once you enter you will find my trash—really!
 The difference is that it is in a classic galvanized bin.
-The fact remains, there is order and many creative ways that I maximized this small space.
+The fact remains, there are order and many creative ways that I maximized this small space.

-Large or small, the concepts for creating structure within structure will be the same regardless of size—size does not matter.
+Large or small, the concepts for creating structure within the structure will be the same regardless of size—size does not matter.
 Let’s begin with the central concept for these projects: Everything has to have a place, either displayed or stored.
 A place with a purpose, and a purpose for a place.
 How to expand on this?
 Here are my favorite tricks:

 Use the unexpected.
 Old, extra shutters became the perfect place to hang and show off my tool collection.
 They were drilled straight to the wall; I then added small wire garden stakes that I manipulated and twisted into hooks to slide into the louvers.
 Years ago I had these shutters in my studio, but once I installed the larger windows the shutters needed to find a home.
 I kept them for years, and this project made use of them moments after the shed was built.